aaevans03/startup/notes.md

     - no compression or optimization.

 - spin up a working web app with this command (that has all the jsx and stuff)
-    - `npm create vite@lattest demovite -- -- template react`
+    - `npm create vite@latest demovite -- -- template react`
     - `cd demovite && npm install`
     - `npm run dev`